 - medical expenses – Any medical bill that comes as a result of the accident falls under this category.
-Any expense – past, present, or future – that is related to the accident falls under this umbrella.
-When an injury is ongoing, and the expenses for treating it are likely to be ongoing as well, a personal injury lawsuit will estimate the cost of all treatment.
-This is one reason it is imperative to have a skilled personal injury lawyer in your corner, to ensure that you recuperate the full extent of damages, carefully considering even the distant future.
+Any expense – past, present, or future – related to the accident falls under this umbrella.
+When an injury is ongoing, and the expenses for treating it are likely to be ongoing, a personal injury lawsuit will estimate all treatment costs.
+This is one reason it is imperative to have a skilled personal injury lawyer in your corner to ensure that you recuperate the full extent of damages, carefully considering even the distant future.

-- out-of-pocket costs – The expenses one pays to a doctor or hospital are not the only costs that are required for recovery.
-There are many out-of-pocket costs that are also recuperable in a personal injury case, including all items and services that support the process of living with and recovering from injury after an accident.
+- Out-of-pocket costs – The expenses one pays to a doctor or hospital are not the only costs required for recovery.
+Many out-of-pocket costs are also recuperable in a personal injury case, including all items and services that support the process of living with and recovering from injury after an accident.

-- pain and suffering – Psychological costs of an accident, too, can be high, and a personal injury lawsuit takes these into consideration.
-The lawsuit estimates the monetary value of the psychological cost the injury has on a victim and includes professional psychological support the victim is seeking.
+- Pain and suffering – Psychological costs of an accident, too, can be high, and a personal injury lawsuit considers these.
+The lawsuit estimates the monetary value of the injury’s psychological cost on a victim and includes professional psychological support the victim is seeking.